 THE CITY.

-Blank forms of bid or estimate, the proper envelopes in which to enclose the same, the specifications and agreements, and any further information desired, can be obtained at Rooms 9 and 5, No. 31 Chamber street.
-D. LOWBER SMITH, Commissioner of Public Works,
+Blank forms of bid or estimate, the proper envelopes in which to enclose the same, the specifications and agreements, and any further information desired, can be obtained at Rooms 9 and 5, No. 3 thambers street.

-DEPARTMENT OF PUBLIC WORKS, COMMISSIONER'S OFFICE, ROOM 6, NO. 31 CHAMBERS Sr, NEW YORK, February 7, 1889. ) TO CONTRACTORS.
+DEPARTMENT OF PUBLIC WORKS, COMMISSIONER'S OFFICE, ROOM 6, NO. 31 CHAMBERS ST., NEW YORK, February 7, 1889.

-BIDS OR ESTIMATES, INCLOSED IN A scaled envelope, with the title of the work and the name of the bidder indows d thereon, also the number of the work as in the advertisement, will be received at this office until 12 o'clock M, Thursday, February 21, 1889, at which place and hour they will be publicly opened by the head of the Department.
-No. 1.
-FOR FURNISHING MATERIALS AND PERFORMING THE WORK OF BUILD-ING A KEEPER'S HOUSE AT WILL-IAMSBRIDGE RESERVOIR.
-Each estimate must contain the name and place of
+DIDS OR ESTIMATES, INCLOSED IN A sealed envelope, with the title of the work and the name of the bidder indors at thereon, also the number of the work as in the advertisement, will be received at this office until 120 clock M., Thursday, February 21, 1889, at which place and hour they will be publicly opened by the head of the Department.

+No. I. FOR FURNISHING MATERIALS AND PERFORMING THE WORK OF BUILDING A KEEPER'S HOUSE AT WILLIAMSBRIDGE RESERVOIR.

-IAMSBRIDGE RESERVOIR.
-Each estimate must contain the name and place of residence of the person making the same, the names of all persons interested with him therein, and if no other person be so interested, it shall distinctly state that fact.
+Each estimate must contain the name and place of residence of the person making the same, the names of all persons interested with him therein, and if no other person be so interested with him therein, and if no other person be so interested, it shall distinctly state that fact.
 That it is made without any connection with any other person making an estimate for the same work, and is in all respects fair and without collusion or fraud.
-That no member of the Common Council, head of a department, chief of a bureau, deputy thereof, or clerk therein, or other officer of the Corporation is directly or indirectly interested in the estimate, or in the work to which it re-lates or in the profits thereof.
+That no member of the Common Council, head of a department, chief of a bureau, deputy thereof, or clerk therein, or other officer of the Corporation is directly or indirectly interested in the estimate, or in the work to which it relates or in the profits thereof.

-interested in the estimate, or in the work to which it re-lates or in the profits thereof.
-Each estimate must be verified by the oath, in writing, of the party making the same, that the several matters therein stated are true, and must be accompanied by the consent, in writing, of two householders or freeholders in the City of New York, to the effect that if the con-tract is awarded to the person making the estimate, they will, upon its being so awarded, become bound as his sureties for its faithful performance; and that if he shall refuse or neglect to execute the same, they will to which he corporation any difference between the sum to which he contract shall be awarded at any subsequent letting; the amount to be calculated upon the estimated amount of the work by which the bids are tested.
+Each estimate must be verified by the oath, in writing, of the party making the same, that the several matters therein stated are true, and must be accompanied by the consent, in writing, of two householders or freeholders in the City of New York, to the effect that if the contract is awarded to the person making the estimate, they will, upon its being so awarded, become bound as his sureties for its faithful performance; and that if he shall refuse or neglect to execute the same, they will pay to the Corporation any difference between the sum to which he would be entitled upon its completion and that which the Corporation may be obliged to pay to the person to whom the contract shall be awarded at any subsequent letting; the amount to be calculated upon the estimated amount of the work by which the bids are tested.

-The consent last above mentioned must be accom-panied by the oath or affirmation, in writing, of each of the persons signing the same, that he is a householder or freeholder in the City of New York, and is worth the amount of the security required for the completion of the contract, over and above all bis debts of every northerwise, and that he has offered limself as surety in good faith, with the intention to execute the bond required by law.
-The second sec
+The consent last above mentioned must be accompanied by the oath or affirmation, in writing, of each of the persons signing the same, that he is a householder or freeholder in the City of New York, and is worth the amount of the security required for the completion of the contract, over and above all his debts of every nature, and over and above his liabilities as bail, surrety, or otherwise, and that he has offered himself as surety in good faith, with the intention to execute the bond required by law.